Dermcare Malaseb Medicated Shampoo is registered to treat Seborrhoeic Dermatitis and is an aid in the treatment of Dermatophytosis in pets.

 - Conformational problems such as deep skin folds - these create a moist environment, which is more favourable for growth of micro-organisms

-How does Malaseb help?
+How does Dermcare Malaseb help my pet?

 - Kills the micro-organisms, helping to keep the numbers of yeast and bacteria at manageable levels.